DOCK-PI3/ESTACION-PRO/USERGUIDE.md

 ## Specific notes for Raspberry Pi

-For the best experience with the Raspberry Pi it's adviced to run Android on it.
+For the best experience with the Raspberry Pi it's advised to run Android on it.
 There are custom OS builds available here: \
 https://konstakang.com/

 If instead going for regular Linux, then by default ES-DE on the Raspberry Pi requires a desktop environment to run, or more specifically a window manager and a sound server (like PulseAudio or PipeWire).
 It is however possible to use KMS/direct framebuffer access if the DEINIT_ON_LAUNCH flag is used when building ES-DE, as documented in the _Building on Unix_ section of the [INSTALL.md](INSTALL.md#building-on-unix) document.